Lab 3: Debugging and Testing

 In loop back mode, the signals sent out on the TX pin are wired straight to the RX pin.
 Reading from the RX pin will read the characters sent over TX.

-Insert the USB-serial adapter into a USB port on your laptop and identify the device path using our find-dev.sh script.
+Insert the USB-serial adapter into a USB port on your laptop.
+Use our find-dev.sh script to get the device path.
+Open a tio conection to your device path.

-When minicom opens, it clears your terminal and positions the cursor in the upper left corner.
-Characters that you type in the minicom window should be echoed.
-Try manually sending a line feed LF by typing control-j and a carriage return CR by typing control-m.
+Type some characters in the tio window.
+They should be echoed by tio.
+Try manually sending a line feed LF by typing control-j (hold down control key and type j) and a carriage return CR by typing control-m.
 What is the difference in behavior of LF versus CR?
 When you hit the enter/return key on your keyboard, does it seem to send a LF, a CR, or both?

-Keep typing while have your neighbor reaches over and gently disconnects one end of the loopback jumper.
+Keep on typing while your neighbor reaches over and gently disconnects one end of the loopback jumper.
 Where are the characters going now?

 Reconnect the jumper and type some more.
 Your characters are echoed again.

-It may feel like typing a character on the keyboard comes with an entitlement to seeing it drawn on the screen, but in fact, the minicom (or other terminal) program running on your laptop is necessary glue to bridging that communication.
-Minicom observes the typed character, sends it out over the serial TX line, and is listening on the serial RX line and echoing what it receives.
-In loop back mode, minicom happens to only be talking to itself, but it doesn't "know" this.
-If you disconnect the loopback jumper, no characters are echoed.
-You are ready to answer this check-in question.
-1
+You might think typing a character on the keyboard comes with an entitlement to seeing it drawn on the screen, but in fact, the tio program and the CP2102 device are essential components of that communication.
+Tio observes the typed character, sends it out over the serial TX line, and is listening on the serial RX line and echoing what it receives.
+In loop back mode, tio happens to only be talking to itself, but it doesn't know this.
+If you disconnect the loopback jumper, characters are no longer echoed because they were never received.

-When you connect the TX and RX to the Mango Pi, minicom is bridging the communication from your laptop to the Pi and back.
-Minicom sends what you type to the Pi and displays what is received from the Pi.
+When you connect the TX and RX to the Mango Pi, tio is bridging the communication between your laptop and the Pi.
+Tio sends what you type to the Pi and displays what is received from the Pi.
 Neat!

 (Fun aside for the curious: scoot your computer next to a buddy and use jumpers to connect the TX of your CP2102 to the RX of their CP2102 and vice versa.
-Now what happens when you type in your minicom window?)
+Now what happens when you type in your tio windows?)

-You can exit minicom by typing Esc-z (the "escape" key is referred to as "meta" in the minicom documentation) and choose x from the menu.
-However, you probably don't want to do a lot of quitting and restarting of minicom.
-Instead, open a separate terminal window for minicom and keep minicom running at all times.
-In your other terminal window(s), you will be issuing commands, editing, building, etc. while the minicom window maintains an open communication channel with the Pi.
-When you power-cycle or set your Pi, the minicom window will report it temporarily has no connected, but will reestablish communicated with the device when reconnected.
+You can exit tio by typing control-t q.
+However, you probably won't often quit and restart tio.
+Instead, open a separate terminal window for tio and keep tio running at all times.
+In your other terminal window(s), you will be issuing commands, editing, building, etc. while the tio window maintains an open communication channel with the Pi.
+When you power-cycle or reset your Pi, the tio window will report a temporary disconnect, but will reestablish communicated with the device when reconnected.

 1c) UART/printf test

-Initialize the dram by entering the following command in your terminal (not your minicom window), and see what is printed in your minicom window!
+Initialize the dram on the Mango Pi by entering the following command in your terminal (not your tio window), and see what is printed in your tio window!

 $ xfel ddr d1

 Interesting!
-When FEL is running, it sends some diagnostic log messages on the serial line and only now are we keeping the channel open to hear what it's saying.
+When FEL is running, it has been sending diagnostic log messages on the serial line all along.
+Now that we have a channel open, we can hear what it's saying.

 Change to the directory lab3/uart-printf.